 So if you are looking for the best restaurants in Amelia Island and Fernandina Beach, I’ve got you covered.

 Note: My trip was hosted by Amelia Island Tourism and our Chef’s Adventure Tasting Dinner was hosted by The Ritz-Carlton, Amelia Island.
 My taste buds and opinions are wholly mine.

 Salt at The Ritz-Carlton, Amelia Island

-If you are a foodie, than you just have to experience the Chef’s Adventure Tasting Menu at Salt in The Ritz-Carlton.
-The restaurant was recently renovated and reopened the day before we arrived.
-The Chef de Cuisine, Richard Laughlin, integrates contemporary techniques with salts from around the world to stimulate your taste buds.
-Now I’m always a fan of salt and I have sea salt, pink Himalayan salt, Celtic grey salt and even Icelandic volcanic salt in my cabinet at home so this experience was right up my alley.
-I was wowed again and again throughout our six course tasting menu, making it easy to see why Rick has been honored multiple times with the AAA Five Diamond Award.
+If you are a foodie, than you just have to experience the Chef’s Adventure Tasting Menu in the dining room at Salt in The Ritz-Carlton Amelia Island.
+The Chef integrates contemporary techniques with salts from around the world to stimulate your taste buds.
+I’m always a fan of salt and I have sea salt, pink Himalayan salt, Celtic grey salt and even Icelandic volcanic salt in my cabinet at home so this experience was right up my alley.
+I was wowed again and again throughout our six course tasting menu.

 It was the fourth course that won my stomach.
-Even though I’m not a fan of butternut squash, I make a delicious butternut squash soup with truffle oil that I thought was the best around.
-I was very wrong.
-Chef Laughlin is big on engaging all the senses and uses aromatics in his dishes to prepare the palette through the nose.
 The butternut squash soup arrived in a kabocha squash on a bed of toasted, spicy aromatics with cranberry foam and spiced pecans.
 This dish was sublime — more like dessert than dinner.
 Sweet, smooth and full of flavor.